 What equipment do I need?

 If you want to climb anything requiring the use of a rope, you will need your own harness and, ideally, a belay device.
-Also some comfy, non-restrictive clothing (including a spare warm layer and waterproofs), and suitable shoes - trainers are okay to start out in.
-Ideally everyone should have their own rock shoes too.
+Also some comfy, non-restrictive clothing (including a spare warm layer and waterproofs), and ideally everyone should have their own rock shoes too.

 Whether you wear a helmet or not is a personal decsion, but many people choose to.
 On crags with loose rock around, a helmet will help protect you from falling stone.
 This article may help your decision: https://www.thebmc.co.uk/tech-skills-should-i-wear-a-helmet